-Three setups are available for the Web Adaptor and, depending on your web server and operating system, you will choose one of them:
+Three setups are available for the Web Adaptor depending on your web server and operating system; you will choose one of them:

-- ArcGIS Web Adaptor (IIS) setup allows ArcGIS Server to integrate with your IIS web server running on Windows.
-For more information, see Installing ArcGIS Web Adaptor (IIS).
+The ArcGIS Web Adaptor (IIS) setup allows ArcGIS Server to integrate with your IIS web server running on Windows.
+For more information about the setup, see the ArcGIS Web Adaptor (IIS) installation guide.Tip:

-- ArcGIS Web Adaptor (Java Platform) setup allows ArcGIS Server to integrate with Java EE servers such as WebSphere and WebLogic.
-The setup is available for Windows and Linux.
-For more information, see Installing ArcGIS Web Adaptor (Java Platform) on Windows or Installing ArcGIS Web Adaptor (Java Platform) on Linux.
+The ArcGIS Web Adaptor (Java Platform) on Linux setup allows you to integrate with Java EE servers such as WebSphere and WebLogic.
+This setup is available for Linux.
+For more information about this setup, see the ArcGIS Web Adaptor (Java Platform) on Linux installation guide.